T-14 Law Schools: How to Get In (2024)

 Part 1: Top 14 law school rankings

-Note: The information presented in the following table reflects the most recent publicly available data published by the schools as of May 2023.
-In the event that the information was not available on the school's website, the school's Standard 509 Information Report was used.
+Note: The information in the following table reflects the most recent publicly available data published by the schools as of March 2025.
+If the information was not available on the school's website, the school's Standard 509 Information Report was used.

 Top 14 Law Schools